Whatever you do, do it on a regular basis.

 Otherwise, you may forget some of the things that you want to do – it happens to everyone.
 Or you may come up with some excuse – even a decent one if you are a smart individual who’s trying to avoid on purpose the desired activity.

-Set it as a routine
+Set it as a routine and do it on a regular basis

 For such a long time, I’ve tried to improve my lifestyle and create myself some habits.
 It didn’t work!